Grant Process

 PIPER 101

-Prior to applying for a grant, the Trust strongly recommends that all new applicants attend a “Piper 101” which is an informal information session designed for representatives of nonprofits serving Maricopa County who are interested in learning more about the Trust’s mission and grant opportunities.
-Program staff provide insight into what makes a strong proposal and how applicants can best work with staff to develop a proposal.
+Prior to applying for a grant, the Trust strongly recommends that all new and prospective applicants attend a “Piper 101” information session to learn more about the Trust’s mission, grant opportunities, and how to develop a strong proposal.

 DEVELOPING A PROPOSAL